chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 The requirements for disaster recovery setup (Active/Passive) are:

 - Two identical clusters located in different data centers or cloud provider regions.
-- Network Attached Storage (NAS) or Object Store (S3) should be available in both data centers/regions.
+- Network Attached Storage (NAS) or Object Store (S3/Minio/Google cloud storage) should be available in both data centers/regions.
 - Set up scheduled jobs to run backup and restore commands on both clusters.
 We recommend using **cron** to schedule the jobs.

 To know more about the on-premises deployment disaster recovery, visit our [Disaster Recovery Setup](/automate/ha_disaster_recovery_setup/) page.